scanner/pdf2tspl/README.md

 # what is this

-I bought a cheap label printer for thermal shipping labels.
-This one is a Hotlabel S8, which appears to be a rebranded Xprinter XP-480B or thereabouts.
-These printers speak TSPL, which is yet another printer language, oriented around label production (no surprises there).
-It has the rather dubious distinction of being the first one I've seen that includes a BASIC interpreter...

-Anyway, the manufacturer includes Windows and Mac drivers, but no Linux ones, so I had to come up with something.
-I had a quick look at what it takes to make a CUPS driver; it requires a fair bit of fiddling - more than I have time for.
-So this repo contains what I made instead:
+I bought a FreeX wifi connected label printer for printing labels, mostly for labelling bins.
+I needed a quick command line script for printing the contents of a bin.
+Since I have a lot of bins, going through some fancy UI program, setting the printer parameters, etc, just to print 1 of several hundred labels is too annoying.
+I forked OmniIoT/pdf2tspl mostly to see if I could easily communicate with the FreeX label printer via a relatively simple python program.

+Since the FreeX printer openly supports TSPL2 this was an easy place to start.

+So what is this?
+Based on the original README.md:

 1. a tool that takes a PDF and prints it on a label, and
 2. a print server that speaks the AppSocket protocol, so you can print to it from CUPS anyway.
+(I will likely remove this since the FreeX drivers work with CUPS out of the box.)

 # how do I print a thing